Volcann/Data-tools/README.md

-# Data Science Tools Basics and Basic EDA 🧩📊
+# Data Science Tools Basics 🧩📊

 Welcome to this repository, designed to equip you with foundational knowledge and practical examples of essential data science tools.
 Whether you are a beginner or looking to solidify your understanding, this collection provides a comprehensive guide to some of the most widely used libraries in data manipulation, analysis, and visualization.
 Additionally, it includes basic exploratory data analysis (EDA) examples to illustrate the application of these tools in real-world scenarios for understanding datasets.